TurboGears/tg2docs/docs/recipesandfaq.rst

 Next Steps
 ----------

- * :ref:`getting-to-know` -- learn how TurboGears 2.x works, changes since the 1.x release, and how to contribute to the project
+ * :ref:`getting-to-know` -- learn how TurboGears |version| works, changes since the 1.x release, and how to contribute to the project